Seneral/MakersVR/README.md

 ## Tracking Quality
 All I can deliver about tracking quality right now are preliminary results.
 Here are some numbers for the current prototype: <br>
-#### Latency
+### Latency
 The newest WIP prototype uses the QPU backend of VC4CV, which is much, much faster than the GL backend that is currently in the repository.
-- The camera processing time before reaching my code is unknown, but below 5ms
+- The camera processing time before reaching my code is still unknown, but likely below 5ms
-- The frametime is 2-3ms for a 640x480 image and 7-10ms for a 1640x1232 image - see below for more results.
+- The frametime is 2-3ms for a 640x480 image and ~10ms for a 1640x1232 image - see below for more results.
-- The UART connection is currently only 11520 baud, so another ~8ms is added for just three markers
+- The UART connection is currently only 115200 baud, so another ~8ms is added for just three markers
 - STM32 adds little to no latency, and considering the frame time and delay on host side, another 2-4ms can be added

 This would add up to around 25ms, just to get it on the PC. <br>
 For the final version, I hope to speed up the serial connection, or use additional differential hardware.
 Assuming 1Mbaud (using either UART or SPI), it would only take around 1ms to transfer average data, so the final latency from movement to PC might drop as low as 10-15ms.

-##### Frametime results
+#### Frametime results
 Results using WIP blob detection, from the moment the camera framework finishes a frame, to the moment the blobs are extracted.
+Note these are older, they do NOT include the frame copy fix which takes some more frametime. </br>
-There are still some optimizations possible in ALL steps, but mostly Fetch, as the information where the blobs are could be passed from the QPU instead.
+But there are still some optimizations possible in ALL steps, but mostly Fetch, as the information where the blobs are could be passed from the QPU instead.
+In total, I expect I can cut this frametime down another 50-65%. </br>
 Here's with a single blob with 10px radius:
 ```
 Zero, 1536x1232: 142fps; QPU 3.68 + Fetch 2.70 + CCL 0.12 => 6.5ms